jessicarush/react-notes/nextjs_app_router.md

 }
 ```

-Remember: As notes above, `Suspense` does not detect when data is fetched inside an Effect or event handler.
+Remember: As noted above, `Suspense` does not detect when data is fetched inside an Effect or event handler.

+For another example of this, see the streaming section in [nextjs_databases.md](nextjs_databases.md).

 ## error.js